RCH98/RCH98/README.md

 🎓 Data Science & Engineering Master's Student at Politecnico di Torino
-📊 Passionate about Machine Learning, Federated Learning, and Anomaly Detection
-🔍 Currently working on my thesis with IVECO Group on time series anomaly detection in vehicles
+📊 Passionate about Machile Learning and Deep Learning 🔍 Currently working on my thesis with IVECO Group on time series anomaly detection in vehicles
-🏆 1st Place in an International Olympiad
 💼 Open to internships in Data Science & Engineering